cloudwithanne/Deploying-an-AI-Spam-Detection-App/README.md

 ---

-## Step 6: Open Port 5000 in the Security Group
+## Step 6: Open Port 5000 (this is the port the app is running on) in the Security Group, this will enable the app to run

 1. Go to the **EC2 Dashboard** in AWS.
 2. Select your instance and go to the **Security** tab.